xxeCTF/xtract/Readme.md

-# Firefox Plaintext Backup Script
+# Xtract, a Firefox Plaintext Backup Script.

 This script extracts your **saved passwords**, **bookmarks**, **history**, and **cookies** from Firefox and stores them in plaintext `.txt` files inside a backup directory.